10 hidden small towns in Croatia

 Mekićeva

-Mekićevica is a small beach surrounded by rocks and fragrant pine forest, located not far from the town of Hvar.
+Mekićevica, a small beach surrounded by rocks and fragrant pine forest, is located not far from the town of Hvar.
 The beach can be reached by taxi boat from Hvar or by walking along the coast from Pokonji Dol.

-Where to stay on Hvar Island?
+Where to stay on the island of Hvar?

-• Houses, apartments, and rooms for families with children
+• houses, apartments and rooms for families with children